TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 ## Application Details Dashboard

-The Application Details dashboard visualizes detailed insight into application statistics in the selected time period.
+The **Application Details** dashboard provides a detailed insight into application statistics in the selected time period.

 {{< figure src="../application-details-full.png" alt="" >}}